RedisLabs/redislabs-docs/content/rc/databases/view-edit-database.md

         /rc/administration/setup/edit-database/
         /rc/administration/setup/edit-database.md
 ---

+Use the **Databases** menu of the admin console to manage your subscription databases.

 To view the details of a database:

 1. Sign in to the Redis Cloud [admin portal](https://app.redislabs.com/new/).
 (Create an account if you don't already have one.)

-2. If you have more than one subscription, select the target subscription from the list.
-This displays the **Databases** tab for the selected subscription.

-    {{<image filename="images/rc/subscription-flexible-databases-tab-pending.png" alt="The Databases tab summarizes databases created for a given subscription." >}}{{< /image >}}
+2. Locate the database in the list.

-3. Select the database to open the **Database** page.
+3. Select the database name to open the **Database** page.

     {{<image filename="images/rc/database-details-configuration-tab-general-flexible.png" width="75%" alt="The Configuration tab of the Database details screen." >}}{{< /image >}}

 The **Database** screen lets you review:
 - Configuration details of a database
 - Graphs showing performance metrics
-- Recent activity via a "slowlog"
+- Recent activity via a "slowlog," which lists queries that exceed a certain [execution time](https://redis.io/commands/slowlog).

 To change database settings, see [Edit database details](#edit-database-details),